 - 1. Open the Public Hearing, receive staff report, take evidence and public testimony and close the public hearing. - 2.
-Waive reading of the text in its entirety, read by title only, and adopt Ordinance No. 976-2022, "AN UNCODIFIED INTERIM URGENCY MEASURE OF THE CITY COUNCIL OF FORT BRAGG EXTENDING INTERIM ORDINANCE NO. 975-2021 PLACING A MORATORIUM ON THE APPROVAL OF APPLICATIONS AND PERMITS FOR CANNABIS DISPENSARIES IN THE INLAND ZONING AREA." - 3.
-Please note, that a four-fifths vote is required for adoption of the Interim Urgency Ordinance.
+Waive reading of the text in its entirety, read by title only, and adopt Urgency Ordinance No. 975-2021 entitled, "AN UNCODIFIED INTERIM URGENCY MEASURE OF THE CITY COUNCIL OF FORT BRAGG EXTENDING INTERIM ORDINANCE NO. 972-2021 PLACING A MORATORIUM ON THE APPROVAL OF APPLICATIONS AND PERMITS FOR CANNABIS DISPENSARIES IN THE INLAND ZONING AREA." - 3.
+Please note that a four-fifths vote is required for adoption of the Interim Urgency

+Ordinance.